patchstep/sc-banner-template/README.md

 - Text with indentation (as close as I could get to perfect)
   - The SoundCloud font is [Interstate](https://fonts.adobe.com/fonts/interstate)
 - Legend to identify which shape is used for what
-- 2 overlappting artboards (in the illustrator project), to make it easier to export both at the same time.
+- 2 overlapping artboards (in the illustrator project), to make it easier to export both at the same time.

 Since Illustrator is a vector graphics program, you can export at lots of different scales, without committing to the relatively small artboard size.